pachyderm/docs/content/2.2.x/how-tos/basic-data-operations/export-data-out-pachyderm/export-data-pachctl.md

 ---
 # metadata #
-title: Export Your Data with `pachctl`
+title: Export via Pachctl
-description:
+description: Learn how to export data using the pachctl get command.
 date:
 # taxonomy #
 tags: